w3c/wai-media-guide/audio-description.md

 ## Planning New Videos

 ### Integrated Description
-For many videos, the best way to handle audio description is not to need it at all –- that is, all the visual information that users need to understand the content is integrated in the main audio.
+For many videos, the best way to handle audio description is not to need it at all &mdash; that is, all the visual information that users need to understand the content is integrated in the main audio.
 When planned in advance, this is fairly simple for many types of videos on the web, such as presentations and instructional videos.
 For example:

 <table border="1">
   <tr>